CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

 Strings
 ^^^^^^^

-Python is using quotation marks to figure out what is a string and what is not.
-What happens when we want to use a quotation mark as part of a string?
-Any contraction or possessive included in a string (like "I'm" or "Alice's") could cause Python to think the string had ended.
-We can get around this by starting and ending a string with different types of quotation marks.
+We have used two different kinds of quotation marks to create strings: single ``'`` and double ``"``.
+Python will take whatever follows a quotation mark as the contents of a string up until it finds a matching quotation mark.
 Strings enclosed in one kind of quote symbol can *contain* the other kind.
 For example single quotations ``'`` can be wrapped in double ``"`` and double ``"`` can be wrapped in single.

 .. activecode:: strings01